himanshu19362/Netflix-Clone-ReactJS/README.md

 Netflix clone created using ReactJS which is completely responsive.

 ## Website Link
-To view the website , you can visit [http://localhost:3000](http://localhost:3000) here.
+To view the website , you can visit [https://himanshu19362.github.io/Netflix-Clone-ReactJS/](https://himanshu19362.github.io/Netflix-Clone-ReactJS/)

 ## How to run the website
 In project directory , run command `npm start` and you can view the website on [http://localhost:3000](http://localhost:3000) in your browser.